cbigger/gptd/README.md

 This project includes the Python script(s) required for the continuous chat server, a systemd service file for running the service as a daemon on Debian-based Linux systems, a .deb, and standalone server and configuration files under gptd/src.

+If you want the most stable files, use a versioned directory.
+It's best to use only scripts from the same version to be safe.

 You can run the python script directly in a terminal for debugging client interactions.
 STDERR is logged via python.
 <br />
 <br />